mcorning/Phronesis-Online/index.md

 ---
+layout: default
 title: The Phronesis Project
 ---

 # The Phronesis Project

-**A nonprofit initiative for ethical technology and civic education.** See our [Mission Statement](Mission%20Statement.md) for our first three Projects.
+**A nonprofit initiative for ethical technology and civic education.** See our [Mission Statement](/mission-statement/) for our first three Projects.

 ### How You Can Help